Skip to content

 After Authentication

-Once the customer completes the 3DS challenge (via redirect or form submit flows), they will be redirected back to your return_url.
-Verify the transaction status:
+Once the customer completes the 3DS challenge (via full-page redirect, redirect, or form submit flows), the gateway processes the authentication result and authorizes the transaction.
+The customer is then redirected back to your return_url regardless of the outcome (approved, declined, canceled, or error).

 GET /api/transactions/{transaction_id}/status